kajmaj87/crypto-sms/README.md

 **Do not develop directly on master, use your own branches for new features**

 Look at existing endpoints for inspiration.

+To you  will see all console.log statements in console where netlify dev is running.

 ## Testing